richmahn/en_tn/2th/01/intro.md

 ##### The use of paradox #####

-This is a seemingly absurd statement, which appears to contradict itself.
+A paradox is a seemingly absurd statement, which appears to contradict itself, but it is not absurd.
 A paradox occurs in this chapter: persecution is a sign of blessing from God.

 ## Links: ##